This is a delicious way to serve pork fillet on a budget.

 Method

-- 1. Preheat the oven to 190°C/fan170°C/gas 5.
-In a frying pan, heat a good knob of butter and 1 tbsp olive oil and gently fry 1 small red onion, finely chopped, for 5 minutes.
-Add 1 garlic clove, crushed, 1 tbsp chopped fresh sage and 40g vacuum-packed cooked chestnuts, roughly chopped, and cook for a few minutes.
+- Preheat the oven to 190°C/fan170°C/gas 5.
+In a frying pan, heat the butter and 1 tbsp olive oil and gently fry the red onion, finely chopped, for 5 minutes.
+Add the garlic clove, crushed, the sage and chestnuts, and cook for a few minutes.

-- 2. Add the onion and chestnut mixture to a bowl with 25g fresh breadcrumbs.
+- Add the onion and chestnut mixture to a bowl with the breadcrumbs.
 Season and mix well.
-Take 450g pork fillet (1 large or 2 smaller halves), make an incision along the length(s) and stuff with the chestnut mixture.
+Take the pork fillet, make an incision along the length(s) and stuff with the chestnut mixture.
 Tie with kitchen string, at intervals, along the length of the pork fillet.